russellromney/brain-plasma/README.md

 **Initialization**

-`brain = Brain(path="/tmp/plasma", start_process=False, size=50000000)`
+`brain = Brain(path="/tmp/plasma", start_process=True, size=50000000) # defaults`

 Parameters:

 * `path` - which path to use to start and/or connect to the plasma store
 * `start_process` - whether or not to start a new process at that path.
-Kills existing process if it exists.
+Kills existing process if it exists at the same `path`
 * `size` - number of bytes that the plasma_store can use

 **Attributes**

 `Brain.client`

-The underlying PlasmaClient instance.
+The underlying PlasmaClient object.
 Created at instantiation.
 Requires plasma_store to be running locally.

 `Brain.path`